vaalbs/Udacity-Data-Engineering-Nanodegree/data-modeling/data-modeling-with-postgrees/README.md

 ### Local Execution

-For local execution you can use PostgreeSQL docker:
+For local execution you can use PostgreSQL docker:

 - Download docker image: